|Tour start → end dates||Price||Enquire|

 Route: Keetmanshoop to Namib Naukluft National Park ±470 km

-Today we meet a local expert guide who will lead us on a walk through the desert.
-Adventuring on foot, we will be educated by our guide about the delicate ecosystem surrounding us.
+On our last day we are joined by a local expert guide who will lead us on a walk through the desert.
+Adventuring on foot, we will be educated about the delicate ecosystem surrounding us.
 Following this, we cross the Tropic of Capricorn on the way from the Atlantic Coast.
-Finally, we make our way to the adventure capital of Namibia, Swakopmund.
-Here you will be provided with all the information you require about the various Optional Activities on offer.
+Finally, we make our way to the adventure capital of Namibia, Swakopmund where our tour will come to an end.
+For those wanting to extend their stay, you will be provided with all the information you require about the various Optional Activities on offer.

 Route: Naukluft Area to Swakopmund ±380 km